400 new Vande Bharat trains to be introduced: FM | Business

 - India

-She also said that a rationalised scheme to increase domestic oilseed production will be brought in to cut down imports.

-''One product one railway station will be popularised, 400 new Vande Bharat trains to be introduced,'' Sitharaman said in her Budget 2022-23 speech.
+''400 new-generation Vande Bharat trains with better energy efficiency and passenger riding experience will be developed and manufactured during the next three years,'' she said.

-She added that 100 PM Gati Shakti terminals would be set up in the next three years.
+These new trainsets are going to be made of light-weight aluminium, as opposed to steel, making each around 50 tonnes lighter in weight, consuming much less energy than their steel counterparts, she said.
+She added that 100 PM Gati Shakti terminals would also be set up in the next three years.

+''Railways will develop new products and efficient logistics services for small farmers and Small and Medium Enterprises, besides taking the lead in integration of Postal and Railways networks to provide seamless solutions for movement of parcels.

+''One Station-One Product concept will be popularized to help local businesses and supply chains,'' she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)